-It is proposed that the building is converted to provide residential accommodation.
-There will be significant internal and external alteration to the areas of the building affected.
+It is proposed that the building is extended to supplement existing residential accommodation.
+There will be significant internal and external alteration to the areas of the building affected, which will include an extension of the 1.5 storey gable to the rear of the property and the installation of a new solar array.